 I sat up when I should have slept, reading everything from medical journals to posts in chat rooms and everything in between.
 I read more than I read in grad school.
 I learned so many things that I didn’t know.
 I learned why it was so hard for me to breastfeed and it was a surprise to me to find out that it was, in fact, not my fault.
 I was guided by people who didn’t have the correct information themselves.
 I live in a culture stuck in the 1950s when it came to breastfeeding.
 You see, at that time formula companies were trying to make a profit.
 They told women all sorts of lies about breastfeeding to force them into buying formula: that babies need to eat loads right after birth and if you don’t make all that milk yourself then something is wrong with the mother; that mothers can’t have a drink on occasion; that breastfeeding comes with many health risks for both babies and mothers; that breastfeeding is dirty and indecent; that breastfeeding is for third-world countries; that formula is equal to breast milk.

 I was appalled at what I was reading.
 I began to lecture my husband on all this new information.
-I joined other breastfeeding mothers as support to resist this garbage.
+I joined other breastfeeding mothers in resistance.
 I began to breastfeed in public as much as possible.
 I posted pictures of myself on the internet with pride.
 I attended nurse-ins.
 I began to identify as a breastfeeding mother through and through.
 I also stopped giving Jack formula.
 He would still take a bottle of breast milk after some feedings.
 Until about 2 or 3 months old.
 It’s sort of a blur now.
 But he is now 7 months old.
 And as far back as I can clearly remember he has been exclusively breastfed.
 Recently he was sick and we were trying to supplement some water after nursing sessions due to dehydration.
 He actually slapped the bottle out of my hands.
 The beginning months are just a faded memory now, but I remember the feelings: the fear, the disappointment, the anxiety, the sadness, the guilt and shame.
 This was all surrounding my difficulty getting started with breastfeeding.
 I am lucky.
 I started this journey with a positive self-image, pride and most importantly a fierce desire to breastfeed that some women do not have.
 I was going to win.
 I had to.
 I fought hard and persevered in the end.